 You’re probably too young to remember the Luddites.

 You have no idea how many times I have written ‘ChatGPT’ incorrectly.
-Certain words seriously twist my silly little melon.
+Certain words seriously twist my melon.

 What is ChatGPT?

 Eventually, I had to copy and paste ‘ChatGPT’ so I got the spelling right throughout this article.

 ChatGPT is a chatbot.
 (I know—total disappointment.
 I too was expecting something far more exciting but then I always am.
 I need to learn to lower my expectations.)
 Although it is a mere chatbot, it’s allegedly a really clever one because it has the ability to understand and answer open-ended questions—which is more than any of my romantic partners could ever do, that alone is impressive.
 It has the potential to do good.
 For example, it can help folks that struggle with literacy, it can write code (not sure I’d trust it to do that just yet) and it can perform the donkey work that we don’t want to do, like keyword research.

 Should content writers be shitting a brick right now?

 You’re expecting some glib, snobby writer’s answer, something about being human and creative and superior… oh, you just wanted the short answer?
 Well, it’s not that straightforward but sure, the short answer is no.